-Jerry is a Senior Information Extension Officer at DPI's Bundaberg Research Station.
+Jerry is a Senior Information Extension Officer with the Queensland Horticulture Institute at the Department of Primary Industries' Bundaberg Research Station.
 Since joining DPI in 1967, he has worked at six centres around Queensland where he has accumulated a wealth of knowledge about Queensland horticulture, particularly vegetables.

 Jerry joined the Agrilink project team in 1993 and is responsible for the development of information packages for vegetable crops.